USDAForestService/gdalraster/CONTRIBUTING.md

 # Welcome

 We're glad you're thinking about contributing to this open source project of the USDA Forest Service, Rocky Montain Research Station.
+We want to ensure a welcoming environment.
 If you're unsure about anything, just ask -- or submit an issue or pull request anyway.
 The worst that can happen is you'll be politely asked to change something.
 We welcome all friendly contributions.

-## Policies

-We want to ensure a welcoming environment for all of our projects.
-Our staff follow the General Services Administration (GSA)’s Technology Transformation Services (TTS) [Code of Conduct](https://18f.gsa.gov/code-of-conduct/) and all contributors should do the same.

 ## Public domain